heinerbehrends/heinerbehrends/README.md

 I'm a web developer and designer with a background in stage design.
 It comes naturally to me to care about user experience and so I specialize in front-end development.
 My main expertise is with building web apps with React and ecosystem that surrounds it.

-💻 I'm currently working at [Embrace - the Human Cloud](https://www.embracecloud.nl/) ☁️ as a front-end developer, building a web application with React, TypeScript and GraphQL.
+💻 After a great start at [Embrace - the Human Cloud](https://www.embracecloud.nl/) ☁️ I'm currently working at [Mediahuis Noord](https://https://www.mediahuisnoord.nl/) 📰 as a front-end developer, building the app and the new website with React and TypeScript.
 Before I worked as my own boss at [flyfi web development](https://www.flyfi.nl). flyfi specialized in building performant progressive web apps ⚡.

 ## About me